microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 ```
 DMF_MODULE_ATTRIBUTES moduleAttributes;
 ```
-Next, declare a Module specific Config structure for each Module that will be instantiated.
+Next, declare a Module-specific Config structure for each Module that will be instantiated.
 Look at the Module's header file to know what structure to use.
-Here is shown the Config structure for the BufferList Module.
-Not all Modules require a Config structure and not all parameters of a Config structure are necessarily required.
+Here is shown the Config structure for the BufferPool Module.
+Not all Modules require a Config structure, and not all parameters of a Config structure are necessarily required.
 See the Module documentation for details.
 ```
 DMF_CONFIG_BufferPool bufferPoolModuleConfig;
 ```
 Next, initialize and populate the Module's Config and Attributes structure.
-It takes as parameters the Module specific Config structure and the Module Attributes structure.
+It takes as parameters the Module-specific Config structure and the Module Attributes structure.
 ```
 DMF_CONFIG_BufferPool_AND_ATTRIBUTES_INIT(&moduleConfigBufferPool,